 Cross-Industry Comparison: ePOD Requirements at a Glance

-The table below maps all ten industries across four criteria: what the platform must capture beyond signature and photo, the compliance requirement, the ERP integration priority, and how rejection or returns are handled.
+The table below maps all ten industries across four criteria: what the electronic proof of delivery platform must capture beyond signature and photo, the compliance requirement, the ERP integration priority, and how rejection or returns are handled.

 The Requirement Every Industry Shares: Closing the ERP Data Loop

 A pharmaceutical delivery whose chain-of-custody record stays inside the delivery app is not compliant.
 A retail delivery whose SKU-level discrepancies are never pushed to the supplier's ERP leaves a credit note unprocessed until someone manually reconciles the data.
-A 3PL whose clients cannot access their own delivery records in their own ERP is providing a service that is operationally incomplete regardless of how clean the POD capture is.
+A 3PL whose clients cannot access their own delivery records in their own ERP is providing a service that is operationally incomplete regardless of how clean the electronic proof of delivery capture is.

 The ePOD system is not the system of record.
 The ERP is.
-The ePOD system's job is to capture accurately at the point of delivery and push that data to the right destination immediately.
+The electronic proof of delivery system's job is to capture accurately at the point of delivery and push that data to the right destination immediately.
 That destination may be an inventory system, a quality management system, an asset register, a client's ERP, or a financial workflow.
 In most cases it is several of those simultaneously.

-When ePOD data reaches those systems automatically, finance teams have the confirmed delivery data they need to process invoices.
+When electronic proof of delivery data reaches those systems automatically, finance teams have the confirmed delivery data they need to process invoices.
 Customer service teams can resolve disputes from the delivery record without calling the dispatcher.
 Compliance teams can produce audit documentation without assembling records from multiple sources.
 The investment in detailed industry-specific capture pays back only when the captured data flows where it needs to go.

 ePOD That Captures What Your Industry Requires and Closes the Loop